wspringe/ht/README.md

 ## Key Features

 * `ht verify`
-  - Builds your sfdx source project to a sandbox of your choosing.
+  - Builds your sfdx source project to a scratch org.
     - Handles running of pre- and post-deployment anonymous apex scripts
     - Installs dependendent packages
+    - Pushes source
+    - Runs tests
 * `ht version`
   - Creates a new version of your package.
 Requires [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format to generate the next version number.
     - Option to tag and/or create a commit with the new package version